is213g9t2/project/README.md

 If you list the images with `docker image ls`, you will see that the required images have been built for the containers

+# 3. Using the Web Application

+## 3.1) Sign In Page (signin.html)

+Sign in via Google on the Sign In Page (_/signin.html_)

+**insert screenshot**

+Users will be automatically redirected to the _signin.html_ page if the browser does not detect Customer ID - i.e the user's unique Google ID

+## 3.2a) Home Page - New User / No Outstanding Payments (index.html)

+Upon successful login via Google, users will be automatically redirected to _index.html_ which will showcase the policies catalog available for purchase

+**insert screenshot**

+## 3.2b) Home Page - ERROR HANDLING for Outstanding Payments

+If there is an outstanding payment, our business disallows users from browsing and purchasing new policies.
+A pop-up will appear, and users will be redirected to _payment.html_ to make payment first. [(See Section 3.4)](#makepayment)

+**insert screenshot**

+## 3.3) Purchase a New Policy

+### Click Sign Up
+Click on the Sign Up button of the desired Region.

+**insert screenshot**

+### Fill Details
+Fill up the required details such as Specific Country and Start/End Date

+**insert screenshot**

+### Confirm Sign Up
+Select sign up button to confirm sign up of policy.
+Users will be redirected to the _payment.html_ page to make payment for their purchased policy.

+**insert screenshot**

+## 3.4) My Policies Page (payment.html)

+### View Policies
+Users can view a list of active policies here.

+**insert screenshot**

+<a name="makepayment"></a>
+### Make Payment
+PayPal button will appear if there is an outstanding payment to be made.
+Since business logic disables new signups if there are outstanding payments, users will only make payment for the latest policy that they have purchased (1-1 relationship for Payment-Policy).

+**insert screenshot**

+Upon successful payment via PayPal, page will refresh and indicate payment status as "Paid".
+Users will be able to browse and purchase new policies.

+**insert screenshot**

+### Receive Invoice

+An invoice will be automatically sent to the gmail account associated with the user's Google Login details.

+**insert screenshot**